Insight: Egypt's opposition still searching for a single voice

 He said the Front could presage a more united approach in the parliamentary vote.
 "There is an agreement over a national Egyptian project that no one should dominate or be excluded from," he said at his movement's headquarters.

-Showing a popular touch, he criticised the draft constitution he said was polarising the nation but also laid into Mursi's tax rises, that the president implemented and then withdrew within hours because of a public backlash.
+Showing a popular touch, he criticized the draft constitution he said was polarizing the nation but also laid into Mursi's tax rises, that the president implemented and then withdrew within hours because of a public backlash.

 "What Mursi did was a big shock to a large sector of the public," he said.

 Yet, while the Front may have raised the profile of opposition leaders questions remain about how rivals of Mursi and his Islamist allies will maintain cooperation seen as vital if they are really to challenge Islamists in future votes.

 "The National Salvation Front can't be anything more than it already is," said Shadi Hamid of the Brookings Doha Centre.
 "It is not going to be an institutionalized movement because the three leading figures don't agree on that much."